San Donato Val di Comino: History

-The historian Anna Pizzuti published "Vite Di Carta: Storie di Ebrei Stranieri Internati dal Fascismo" in 2010.
+The historian Anna Pizzuti published "Vite Di Carta: Storie di Ebrei Stranieri Internati dal Fascismo" (English: "Paper Lives: Stories of Foreign Jews Interned by Fascism) in 2010.
 She has an extensive database online with details of about the Italian internment camps and the victims.
 In 2010, a collection of scholarly essays was edited by Domenico Cedrone, Gli Ebrei Internati A San Donato 1940-1944 Accoglienza e Soldiarieta.

 One of the 30 internees who were forced to live in San Donato during the war, was Margerite (Grete) Bloch, a friend of Franz Kafka.
 According to Reiner Stach's Kafka biography, she was most likely not the mother of Kafka's son, though she made claims to such.
 In Chapter 26 of The Decisive Years (published in 2013), there is evidence of her friendship with Kafka's fiancee Felice Bauer, on whose behalf Grete Bloch intervened when Kafka broke their engagement.
 At that time, the letters between Kafka and his fiancee mention Bloch being in some unknown trouble.
 Later during the war, Grete Bloch, as did all the internees, worked hard to find ways to leave Italy.
 She wrote letters to old friends of Franz Kafka in Switzerland.
 In those letters she says she had a son by Kafka though the son died as a child.
 Grete Bloch was martyred in Auschwitz along with 14 other internees from San Donato Val Comino.